Log in to the dashboard at https://dashboard.catalystcloud.nz/

 Note

-If the console shown in the image below fails to load or you see errors on this page please ensure that your local machine and/or corporate firewall is allowing the following traffic.
+If the console shown in the image above fails to load or you see errors on this page please ensure that your local machine and/or corporate firewall is allowing the following traffic.